 What’s happening at CIAMS?

 CIAMS Workshop: Cornell Professor of Anthropology Adam Smith invites CIAMS faculty and members to critically discuss a chapter of his forthcoming book, The Political Machine: Assembling Sovereignty in the Bronze Age Caucasus (working title).
-A selected reading, “Chapter 1: On Assemblages and Machines,” will be distributed via email in August or September, 2014, and we will meet in the Landscapes and Objects Lab (LOL, 125 McGraw) to discuss it.
+A selected reading, “Chapter 1: On Assemblages and Machines,” will be distributed prior to meeting at 12:10 (over brown bag lunch) on Sept.
+18, 2014 inthe Landscapes and Objects Lab (LOL, 125 McGraw) to discuss it.

 New Directions in Cypriot Archaeology, a conference organized by Cornell archaeologist and CIAMS Director Sturt Manning, met April 10-12.
 David Frankel (Professor Emeritus, La Trobe University), gave the keynote lecture, entitled “A Tale of Five Villages: Constructing Prehistoric Bronze Age Cyprus,” 4:30 Thurs, Apr 10, 2014, PSB 401.
 For details see blogs.cornell.e

 RadioCIAMS: the podcast series of the Cornell Institute of Archaeology and Material Studies (CIAMS).
 In these podcasts we seek to probe the critical debates in archaeology in conversation between leading practitioners and the next generation of researchers.
 Latest podcasts here…